 We soon arrived in leafy Sussex and met the McLaren team in the Jackie Stewart Pavilion.
 I’ve had the opportunity to visit Goodwood before and it’s a unique venue.
 There’s a contemporary art gallery and a hotel on the estate, an airfield and of course the racing circuit.
 Goodwood Revival and the Festival of Speed are its most famous events.
 Little did I know that it’s considered to be one of the most difficult in the UK and hence it’s generally only used for classic car racing.

 Soon it was time for our safety briefing.
-The emphasis of our McLaren racing day was firmly on enjoyment rather than attempting to attain a record lap-speed – just as well as I’m no Nigel Mansell ;-).
+The emphasis of our supercar track day was firmly on enjoyment rather than attempting to attain a record lap-speed – although it’s the closest I’m likely to get to an actual McLaren F1 driving experience.
 We were instructed to allow others to overtake and to listen to our copilot at all times.
 Then we got kitted out with a lightweight balaclava and a helmet, before heading to the tracks.
 I felt a rush of adrenaline as I took my seat next to Ash, my instructor.
 Well, the saying goes that you should do something that scares you every day!
 I needn’t have worried as I was in great hands.

 And now the moment I had been waiting for – I got to drive!
 The first thing I noticed is how responsive the 650s is.
 As soon as you place your foot on the accelerator, the engine roars into action but in a manner that leaves you in complete control.
 I pulled out slowly and gradually increased my pace until I felt comfortable.
 There are 3 driving modes – Normal, Sport and Track and I tried it first in Normal mode.
 Perfect for everyday use, it still entails a good degree of driver involvement.